Spydernaz/docker_images/apache-ranger/README.md

 docker-compose -f docker-compose.ranger.yml up
 ```

+(Note: the below commands will not enable logging as it requires SOLR)
 If you want to deploy it on your host network or without a compose file, you will still need the db.
 Run the following commands to test:

 ```sh